 Overtime, the proper function of mooncakes has evolved into getting the best packaging one can find, be it for family and friends, or a business-related gift.

 Mooncakes now appear in the most lavish packaging their brands could think of.
 Some decorate their boxes with popular icons to entice their targeted consumers.

 Some boxes go beyond their intent, by doubling as a supply box loaded with compartments, sort of like a jewellery box.
 But instead of precious stones, one finds a piece of mooncake, in each space.

 Like designer bags and clutches, the branding of mooncakes is important to convey one’s status.
 One might think that these top tiered mooncake brands come from famed bakeries, where as a matter of fact, they come from classy hotels.

 Shangri-La, Marriot, Hilton, etc are some of the hotels with the most outrages prices, with very innovative packaging year after year, turning mooncake giving into a symbol of people’s financial status and stability.

 But we can’t be too stern on the price of mooncakes as well.
 It’s understandable that it’s an easily perishable item, that’s also time consuming to make, and the taste buds of a generation may differ from the one before, or the next.

 Mooncake flavours now can go from Durian flavoured stuffed with durian lava, to ice cream mooncakes.
-So the innovation of flavour and packing isn’t an entirely bad thing.
-Even Starbucks and Haagen-Daz wants hoped on the bandwagon.
+So, the innovation of flavour and packing isn’t an entirely bad thing.
+Even Starbucks and Haagen-Daz hopped on the bandwagon.